efex85/unraid_plugin-plex_library_refresh/README.md

 after a change (something added or removed), triggers a scoped Plex library refresh for that directory - no full-library rescan.

-This is a native Unraid plugin, not a Docker container: it installs directly into Unraid's OS and shows up under **Settings → User Utilities**.
+This is a native Unraid plugin: it installs directly into Unraid's OS and shows up under **Settings → User Utilities**.

 ## What's in this package